christroutner/keystone-api-tests/README.md

-# Scratch
+# Keystone-API-Tests

-This is just a scratch pad.
-At the moment I'm using it to test the new Keystone API.
+This repository contains a suite of test to run against the new KeystoneJS Admin API.

+## Installation
+Clone this repository in the `/public` directory of a working KeystoneJS installation.
+Accessing /tests.html will execute the tests.
+To view detailed results, open the JavaScript console in the browser.